SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM

 *Source: Center on Budget and Policy Priorities

-For more information, or application assistance contact a SNAP Outreach Coordinator at: 1-855-405-0000.
+For more information, or application assistance contact our SNAP Outreach Team at: 1-855-405-0000.